dirkgroenen/dirkgroenen.github.io/_posts/2015-05-29-how-to-setup-an-autoresponder-for-postfix-with-goldfish.markdown

 ```

 # Install the RoundCube plugin
 In my case I want my users to be able to enable their own autoresponse in RoundCube.
 Luckily for us, Goldfish also has a RoundCube plugin which we can install.
-I've made some changes to the plugin so it will also run in RoundCube's latest versions.
+I've made some changes to the plugin so it will also run in RoundCube's latest versions and doesn't affect other plugins.

 ## Install the plugin